michal-tom/SportClubsChallenges/README.md

 # SportClubsChallenges

-Application to define sport challenges based on activities from Strava clubs.
+SportClubsChallenges is web application to define sport challenges based on activities from Strava clubs.

+Application build using Blazor with .NET Core 3.x and stored on Azure.

 To set up application you'll need to edit configuration files as follows: